EchterAlsFake/PySide6-to-Android/README.md

 - `package.name`: The name of your package, which is the output of buildozer
 - `package.domain`: The unique identifier of your app inside the Android app system
 - `orientation`:  The orientation of your app: `portrait` ->: `||` or `landscape` ->: `===`
+- `android.api`: The target Android API (usually you want to go for the highest here)
+- `android.minapi` The minimum supported Android API (probably something like 21)

 #### Special Note on `charset_normalizer` and `requests`:
 If your project uses the 'requests' library or any other library dependent on 'charset_normalizer', ensure to specify